Btrabing/TrabingWx/_posts/2021-12-10-plot-discont.md

 description: How to remove extra lines from discontinuous data points
 ---

 If you have ever had to make a plot of winds where there is a jump between 270 degrees and 30 degrees, you understand that a line connecting those points looks ugly.
 I wrote some code to address that issue by adding in `nan` values whenever a threshold is met.
-Take a look at the following code and let me know if you have any suggestions.
+Take a look at the following code and let me know if you have any questions.
 Depending on the resolution of the data, you may need to interpolate it to a fine resolution before applying this technique.

 ## Code